aybeedee/collabo-web-app/README.md

 #

-To learn more about Code Collabo's community and other projects, feel free to visit our [official docs](https://code-collabo.gitbook.io/docs)
+To learn more about Code Collabo's community and other projects, feel free to visit the official [Code Collabo Documentation](https://code-collabo.gitbook.io/docs)

 ## Contributors